 Engaging and interactive lessons encourage students to discuss ideas and compare solutions.
 Kinaesthetic activities such as loop cards, jigsaws and treasure hunts ensure students are active participants in their own learning.
-We also encourage students to access online resources to further develop their understanding of mathematical concepts.
-Websites we encourage students to use are listed below and where passwords are required, these can be accessed from class teachers.
+Also, in line with recent changes to the curriculum, we place an increased emphasis on mathematical reasoning and problem solving in lessons.
+Students are also encouraged to make use of online resources to further develop their understanding of mathematical concepts; these websites are listed below and where passwords are required, these will be provided by class teachers.

 Through a carefully planned curriculum, with guidance and support, we hope that every student can find enjoyment on their way to the appropriate qualification for the next stage of their lives.

 Group work and kinaesthetic activities are incorporated regularly into lessons in addition to a range of problem-solving activities.
 Resources and support material are available to teaching staff, students and parents through the VLE and online resources such as mymaths.
-In Year 7, students are grouped into sets based on their Key Stage 2 results and have eight one hour long Mathematics lessons across a fortnight.
-Year 8 students have 6 hours per fortnight and 7 hours per fortnight in Year 9.
+In Year 7, students are grouped into sets based on their performance at Key Stage 2 and have eight one hour long Mathematics lessons across a fortnight.
+Year 8 students have 6 hours per fortnight and 8 hours per fortnight for those in Year 9.

-At Key Stage 4 students follow the Edexcel Linear course in GCSE Mathematics and all pupils sit this exam at the end of year 11.
-Students who are in year 11 currently will continue to follow the existing GCSE and gain a qualification with a grade from A* to G. Those students who have just begun year 10 will be taking the new, reformed GCSE in Mathematics and will be awarded a grade between 9 and 1.
-New schemes of work are in place and are reviewed regularly in order to prepare students for the demands of the new GCSE from September 2015.
+At Key Stage 4 students follow the Edexcel course in GCSE Mathematics and all pupils sit this exam at the end of year 11.
+All students now take the new, reformed GCSE in Mathematics and will be awarded a grade between 9 and 1 at the end of the course.
+New schemes of work and assessment are in place and are reviewed regularly in order to prepare students for the demands of the new GCSE which was first taught in September 2015.

 The department has ensured that plenty of support material is available to students through the VLE.
-We pride ourselves on being available to students at all times and through strategic and year-long initiatives we are able to offer workshops, group support and even one-to-one peer tutoring through the Numeracy Leaders scheme thanks to volunteer sixth formers.
+We pride ourselves on being available to students at all times offer weekly after-school workshops throughout the year, group support and even one-to-one peer tutoring through the Numeracy Leaders scheme thanks to volunteer sixth formers.

 Students at Fulford studying Mathematics or Further Mathematics play a key role in the Mathematics community of the school.
 Through various schemes and initiatives they are active role models for the earlier Key Stages.
 We know it is essential they are provided with the best support for the next stages in their careers.
 In the sixth form many of our students go onto study Mathematics degrees (or degrees with a significant mathematical content) at University.